patriotsoftware/project-validation-action/README.md

 # project-validation-action

-This action is intended to share a common set of steps we use to validate the quality of a project.
+This action is intended to share a common set of steps we use to validate the quality of a project on SonarQube.

 - Checkout the code
 - Start Sonar